2 Banks To Buy In Anticipation Of Earnings Season

 Range of Price Targets

-Chart 4 builds on the prior chart and considers the range of analyst estimates for the one year price targets.
+Chart 4 builds on the prior chart and considers the range of analyst estimates for the one-year price targets.
 The median bank’s target price has a standard deviation of 8.2% (this means the price target +/-8.2%).
 Price target estimate ranges for Discover Financial and Ally are modestly greater than the overall population of banks while Capital One’s range of estimates tracks the 25 bank group.

 Chart 4